 The Georgia Department of Revenue, or DOR, administers tax laws and collects taxes — along with other non-tax responsibilities — in the state.

 The number for general state tax inquiries is 877-423-6711.
 You’ll also find info on filing state tax at Georgia Tax Center Help.

 Filing and payment deadline

-Generally, Georgia’s Tax Day is the same deadline for filing your federal tax return — April 15.
+Although this year is a bit different, generally, Georgia’s Tax Day is the same deadline for filing your federal tax return — April 15.
 However, if the 15th falls on a weekend or holiday, the deadline will be extended.

 Georgia recognizes federal filing statuses:

 - Married filing separately

 When filing your Georgia tax return, use the same filing status you use on your federal tax return.

 Georgia’s tax rates are as easy to understand as 1-2-3.
 The state’s six income tax rates for 2019 are 1%, 2%, 3%, 4%, 5% and 5.75%.
 The tax rates that apply to your income will depend on your filing status and your taxable income.Learn about federal tax rates and tax brackets

 In Georgia, you can take either a standard deduction or itemize deductions, but you must use whichever deduction — standard or itemized — you used on your federal return.
 Also, if you’re married filing separately and your spouse itemizes deductions, you must itemize deductions on your Georgia return.